 Oh, the things you can buy!

 African markets are fabulous places, and don’t let anyone tell you different.
 You can find things there you won’t find in any shopping mall in America, no matter how much money you have.
 Such as mud cloth and thunder stones and dried shrimp by the kilo and little monkey skulls and porcupine quills.

-However, interesting similarities exist.
-In Makola market, as in an American shopping mall, you can have your hair done, your shoes repaired, and your teeth fixed.
+Interesting similarities exist.
+In Makola market, as in an American shopping mall, you can have your shoes repaired, and your teeth fixed, and your hair done.
 It’s cheaper in the market here, but you might want to pass up some of these services.